umbraco/UmbracoDocs/umbraco-cloud/set-up/working-locally.md

 In the root of your local project, there is a REAMDE file containing information about the project structure and the build process on Umbraco Cloud.&#x20;
 {% endhint %}

-## Cloning a Umbraco Cloud Project
+## Cloning an Umbraco Cloud Project

-To clone a Umbraco Cloud project, follow these steps:
+To clone an Umbraco Cloud project, follow these steps:

 1. Open the project you wish to clone in the Umbraco Cloud Portal.
 2. Click on the arrow next to the **Development** environment.